SESMG/SESMG/docs/index.rst

 	ApplicationError: Solver (cbc) did not exit normally

-- **Possible Error Cause**: At least one system component was entered incorrectly in the input file.
+- **Possible Error Cause**: A system component was entered incorrectly in the input file.
 - **Debugging**: For all components, make sure that 1) each column is filled correctly, and 2) the first component of a sheet is entered in the row directly below the header row, and that there are no blank rows between the individual components of a sheet

 .. warning::